 Safe Sanctuaries should not be the job of any one person in a congregation (including the pastor), but should involve a team.
 This helps to ensure that the entire congregation is represented in the policy, and can bring valuable insights to the process of developing the policy.
 People to consider including on this team may include:

 This list is not all-inclusive, nor will all of these individuals be on each team.
-Rather, these are suggestions for who you might want to consider including.
+Rather, these are suggestions for the types of people you might want to consider including.

 Your next step is, with the team, to draft a Safe Sanctuaries policy for the church or organization.
 You can use the example policies available on the Conference website to guide your work, as well as the Conference policy itself.
 The Conference also offers an online policy writing workshop that can be used by your team that will help you develop your policy and receive feedback throughout the process.